Aliases for PRKAR1A Gene

 GeneCards Summary for PRKAR1A Gene

 PRKAR1A (Protein Kinase CAMP-Dependent Type I Regulatory Subunit Alpha) is a Protein Coding gene.
-Diseases associated with PRKAR1A include Acrodysostosis 1, With Or Without Hormone Resistance and Myxoma, Intracardiac.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and NFAT and Cardiac Hypertrophy.
+Diseases associated with PRKAR1A include Myxoma, Intracardiac and Acrodysostosis 1, With Or Without Hormone Resistance.
+Among its related pathways are DAG and IP3 signaling and DREAM Repression and Dynorphin Expression.
 GO annotations related to this gene include ubiquitin protein ligase binding and protein kinase A catalytic subunit binding.
 An important paralog of this gene is PRKAR1B.

 UniProtKB/Swiss-Prot for PRKAR1A Gene